Geico Federal Credit Union personal loans review

 Keep an eye on your bank account and your loan balance, regardless of which repayment method you choose.
 If you notice anything that doesn’t seem right — an extra fee, a payment that didn’t go through — reach out to customer service by calling 800-542-7896.
 Or you can visit a branch in person if you have trouble getting through.

-Not sure it’s for you?
-Or just want to shop around some more?
-You can learn about more borrowing options by visiting our personal loans guide.
+You can learn about more borrowing options by reading our personal loans guide.